 Will students be accompanied by an adult whilst they are staying at the accommodation?

-A team of assistants stay with the Dance Summer School participants at the McMillan Student Village.
-The Dance Summer School Assistants are there to support the safety and wellbeing of all participants in the evenings and overnight at the accommodation, but they are not acting in loco parentis.
+A Trinity Laban assistant will stay with the Dance Summer School participants at the McMillan Student Village.
+The Dance Summer School Assistant is there to support the safety and wellbeing of all participants in the evenings and overnight at the accommodation, but they are not acting in loco parentis.
 They will reside in the accommodation with the students for the full duration of the Dance Summer School.
-Students are encouraged to go to the Dance Summer School Assistants with any concerns, at any time.
+Students are encouraged to go to the Dance Summer School Assistant with any concerns, at any time.

 Can I share a room with my friend?
 Can parents stay at the accommodation with the students?